Technigo/project-happy-thoughts-api/README.md

 - ```PATCH /thoughts/:thoughtId```
 - ```PUT /thoughts/:thoughtId```

+Endpoint for a single thought.

 - ```POST /thoughts/:thoughtId/like```

-Endpoints for a single thought.
+Endpoint for a single thought to POST a like on a specific thought.